 Yes, the lids are designed to flex and that's actually a key selling point.
 You can tell if a jar hasn't sealed properly (after it has cooled completely) if the lid flexes and makes a popping sound when you press the center of the lid with your finger.
 The popping sounds while it is cooling is the lid being sucked down by the vacuum that is forming inside the jar - which a normal part of the sealing process.
 Hissing sounds are usually just escaping steam or hot water evaporating on hot surfaces, also normal!

 st add less pectin next time.
-You'll have to experiment to find how much pectin makes the consistency you like.
+You will have to experiment to find how much pectin makes the consistency you like.
 Most people seem to like their sauce thick, so you may to need to only use 3/4 of a pack of pectin per batch.

 [ Easy Home Canning Directions] [FAQs - Answers to common questions and problems] [Recommended books about home canning, jam making, drying and preserving!]
 [Free canning publications to download and print]